teatwig/bearlytics/README.md

 ## License

-AGPL-3.0 - This license ensures that:
+I'm still figuring out the best license model for Bearlytics.
+For now, here's the plan:
 - You can self-host and modify Bearlytics for your own use, no strings attached
-- Commercial hosting of Bearlytics as a service is restricted to the original copyright holder
+- Commercial hosting or re-selling of Bearlytics requires a commercial license ([email me](mailto:herman@bearblog.dev))

 For the full license text, see [LICENSE](LICENSE.md)